Educational Series

-"Educational Series" refers to a series of three United States silver certificates produced by the U.S. Treasury in 1896, after its Bureau of Engraving and Printing chief Claude M. Johnson ordered a new currency design.
-The notes depict various allegorical motifs and are considered by some numismatists to be the most beautiful monetary designs ever produced by the United States.
+"Educational Series" refers to a series of three United States silver certificates produced in 1896 by the U.S. Treasury after its Bureau of Engraving and Printing chief Claude M. Johnson ordered a new currency design.
+The notes depict various allegorical motifs and are considered by many numismatists to be the most beautiful monetary designs ever produced by the United States.

 Design

 The term "Educational" is derived from the title of the vignette on the $1 note, History Instructing Youth.
 Each note includes an allegorical scene on the obverse and a pair of portraits on the reverse.
 Women appear on all three notes.

 Denominations of $1, $2, and $5 were produced.
 Denominations of $10, $20, $50, $100, $500 and $1000 were also planned.
 The $10 and $50 designs were being prepared but were never completed or produced before the series was abandoned and replaced by the series of 1899.